 Non-Dividend Distributions.
 Unless our common stock constitutes a USRPI, distributions which are not dividends out of E&P will not be subject to federal income tax.
 If we cannot determine at the time a distribution is made the extent to which the distribution was made out of current and accumulated E&P, the entire distribution will generally be subject to withholding at the rate applicable to dividends.
-Whether we have current E&P will depend on the results of our operations for the entire year in question, and generally cannot be known with precision at the time that any particular distribution is made during the year.
-A non-U.S. holder may seek a refund from the IRS of any amounts withheld if it is subsequently determined that the distribution was, in fact, in excess of our current and accumulated E&P. If our common stock constitutes a USRPI, distributions in excess of the sum of a non-U.S. holder's proportionate share of our current and accumulated E&P, plus the non-U.S. holder's basis in our common stock, will be subject to tax under FIRPTA at the rate of tax, including any applicable capital gains rates, that would apply to a U.S. holder of the same type (e.g., an individual or a corporation, as the case may be), and the collection of the tax will be enforced by withholding at a rate of 10% of the amount by which the distribution exceeds the non-U.S. holder's share of our current and accumulated E&P.
+Whether we have current E&P will depend on the results of our operations for the entire year in question, and generally cannot be known with precision at the time that any particular distribution was, in fact, in excess of our current and accumulated E&P. If our common stock constitutes a USRPI, distributions in excess of the sum of a non-U.S. holder's proportionate share of our current and accumulated E&P, plus the non-U.S. holder's basis in our common stock, will be subject to tax under FIRPTA at the rate of tax, including any applicable capital gains rates, that would apply to a U.S. holder of the same type (e.g., an individual or a corporation, as the case may be), and the collection of the tax will be enforced by withholding at a rate of 10% of the amount by which the distribution exceeds the non-U.S. holder's share of our current and accumulated E&P.